Hinduism in Pakistan: Incentivized Conversion to Islam

 Many Hindus are induced to convert to Islam for easily getting Watan Cards and National Identification Cards.
 These converts were also given land and money.
-For example, 428 poor Hindus in Matli were converted between 2009 and 2011 by the Madrassa Baitul Islam, a Deobandi seminary in Matli, which pays off the debts of Hindus converting to Islam.
-Another example is the conversion of 250 Hindus to Islam in Chohar Jamali area in Thatta.
-Conversions are also carried out by Baba Deen Mohammad Shaikh mission which converted 108,000 people to Islam since 1989.
+For example, 428 poor Hindus in Matli were converted between 2009 and 2011 by a Islamic seminary for pays off the debts of Hindus converting to Islam.
+Another example is the conversion of 250 Hindus to Islam in Chohar Jamali area in Thatta who were given financial help and gifts.